2014 Bedford Gulfstream IV crash

 American millionaire philanthropist Lewis Katz and six others were killed in a Gulfstream IV crash in Bedford, Massachusetts, on 31 May 2014.
 Katz, the co-owner of The Philadelphia Inquirer and several major sports teams, had chartered the twinjet for a day trip from Atlantic City, New Jersey, to Concord, Massachusetts.
 In addition to several personal friends, he had also invited Edward G. Rendell, a former governor of Pennsylvania, who was unable to accept.

-The flight crew consisted of pilot-in-command James McDowell, of Georgetown, Delaware; co-pilot Bauke "Mike" de Vries, of Marlton, New Jersey; and one flight attendant.
+The flight crew consisted of pilot-in-command James McDowell, of Georgetown, Delaware; co-pilot Bauke "Mike" de Vries, of Marlton, New Jersey; and flight attendant Teresa Anne Benhoff, of Easton, Maryland.
 The pilots attempted to take off with the airplane's gust lock inadvertently engaged, which resulted in the plane overrunning the runway and crashing into a ravine.
 All seven occupants of the plane were killed.

 Accident

 After concluding his business in Concord, Katz and his party returned to Hanscom Field in Bedford and boarded the airplane.
 The airplane prepared to depart at 9:40 pm EDT, lining up on runway 11 under night visual meteorological conditions.
 As it began its takeoff roll, the pilots realized that they had limited steering control and that the engine throttle levers could not be advanced to full power.
 The plane passed V1, the maximum speed at which the pilots could have aborted takeoff, but they failed to apply the brakes for about ten seconds or reduce the throttles for another four seconds after the crew realized there was a problem.
 The airplane rolled through the paved overrun area and across a grassy area, collided with approach lights and a localizer antenna, passed through the airport's perimeter fence, and came to a stop in a shallow ravine formed by the Shawsheen River, where its full load of fuel immediately caught fire.
 All seven people aboard were killed, and the airframe was destroyed by the impact and post-crash fire.